 Your Health: 10 Ways To Avoid Heartburn at Home

-Heartburn is a common symptom of acid reflux, which is when stomach acid enters the esophagus and causes irritation.
-Millions of people experience acid reflux.
+Heartburn is a common symptom of acid reflux, which millions of people experience.
 If you experience acid reflux two or more times per week, you may have GERD.
 GERD can eventually lead to more serious conditions and should be evaluated by a doctor.
 (Schedule an appointment here)

 For occasional heartburn, there are several ways to reduce your chances for acid reflux.
 Here are 10 ways you can avoid heartburn:

 - Avoid Smoking – Saliva helps neutralize stomach acid, but smoking can impact saliva production and the chemical balance.
 Smoking can also cause a pressure reduction in the muscle that stops stomach acid from entering the esophagus.
 This muscle is called the Lower Esophageal Sphincter, or LES.

 - Chew gum or use oral lozenges – These may help increase saliva production which may help clear the esophagus of stomach acid.